Tom Eisenstadt

 Senior Vice President/Investments

-I began my investment industry career in 1983 and joined Stifel in 2011.
-I take a comprehensive approach to serving my clients and seek to add value not only with regard to investments, but also a wide variety of financial issues.
-My two main goals are:
+I began my investment industry career in 1984 and joined Stifel in 2011.
+I take a comprehensive approach to serving my clients and seek to be of value not only with regard to investments but also any other financial issue with which I can help.
+I earned a Bachelor of Science in Finance from California State University, Northridge.
+I also hold the Accredited Investment Fiduciary® designation.

 What Makes Me Different